 How do you make homemade cocktail sauce?

-Definitely don’t use horseradish “sauce” because that contains mayonnaise and other unnecessary ingredients.
+Whatever you do, don’t use horseradish “sauce” because that contains mayonnaise and other unnecessary ingredients.

 You should be able to find prepared horseradish in the refrigerated section of your grocery store.
 If you prefer it spicier, feel free to add additional horseradish (bring it back with ketchup if you add too much.